-The Women’s Studies Program is seeking submissions/nominations for the 2011-2012 student awards.
+The Women’s and Gender Studies Program seeks submissions/nominations early in spring semester for the following student awards.
 Each involves a prize of $150.

 The Harriet Tubman Activism/Leadership Award is presented for outstanding contributions to women’s issues on campus or in the community in the Spring, Summer, and Fall of the previous academic year.
 All nominees will be reviewed based upon 1) a current resume and 2) a letter of nomination of no more than two pages that describes the organization (s) where the nominee worked (on campus, community, or otherwise), the significance of the work accomplished, and specifically how this relates to women’s studies/feminist theory.
 Nominations must be submitted by Monday, March 5, 2009 at 5 pm.
 Self-nominations are accepted; those who self-nominate should provide all required materials by March 5.
 Those who are not self-nominated will be contacted by the committee and asked to submit a resume..

 Please submit electronic copies of your submissions to Alice Rutkowski, English (firstname.lastname@example.org) by the deadline of March 5, 2015

 Essays, papers, and letters should be MSWord compatible.
 Photographs of artwork are acceptable, or alternatively, please contact Melanie Blood via email to arrange a drop off of original art by the due date.
 Questions and concerns can be directed to her as well.

 Awards will be presented at the end of the Spring semester.

 Nota bene: the prize money is taken from faculty contributions.
 If you would like to help with the funding of this prize, please send Richard Dressner a check made out to the Geneseo Foundation with a notation that the money should go toward the Women's Studies Prize.

 2015 Winners: Rachel Olin (Tubman), Laura Brown (Tubman), Nadine Piazza (Pizan)